 Is this over 10?
 Yes.
 Abort backup, send email to root alerting that backups cannot be done.

-#4 Updated by dedwards dedwards over 3 years ago
+#4 Updated by dedwards dedwards almost 4 years ago

 Patrick Cherry wrote: